Folkius/CE_documentation/docs/general/details/edgecases-and-exceptions.md

 ## Assist/Cheats/DevConsole
 Many games nowadays include "accessibility" options as well as assist modes, cheat codes, etc. Basically things that make the game easier than what is often viewed as the "normal play experience".
 We have different rules regarding these options depending on the Tier of the game.

 For T1 games, we simply value the games assuming they are played "as intended".
-This is the concept of ["Tier 1 Leniency"](/general/details/points#point-quirks) mentioned previously.
+This is the concept of "Tier 1 Leniency" (link TBD).

 For T2+ games we simply require video/screenshot proof showing these options weren't used.
 In cases where these features exist but they have a relatively minor impact on the challenges of the game, then they are assumed to be used to their full extent and are just valued accordingly.